Name in North American Boletes: Boletus pulverulentus

 Tells: Quick-bluing stem flesh is yellow high & brown at the base.
 Yellow pores and stem (gets redder going down) bruise blue but resolve to brown.

 Other Information: Variable-color cap instantly stains blackish blue & usually has a dust or powder on its surface.
 Yellow cap flesh stains straight blue.
 White mycelium darkens to brown when handled.
-Stem often has raised ridges but not true reticulation.
+Stem often has raised ridges but true reticulation is quite rare.

 Science Notes: DNA testing moved this mushroom from Boletus to a newly erected genus called “cyanodoboletus” (“cyano” referring to the characteristically brilliant blue stains).
-The parenthesis are there on the name because pulverulentus is a European name, DNA has proven the American lookalike is a different species, but the replacement North American name has yet to be adopted.
+A later paper then confirmed what people had long suspected: that America’s Cyanoboletus is a distinct species from Europe’s lookalike, C. pulverulentus.

 Edibility: Good.
-But it should be noted that at least one European paper has reported their lookalike to be a hyperaccumulator of arsenic, which would reduce the rating there to no better than “iffy.”
-No similar study has been conducted in North America.
+But it should be noted that at least one paper has said the European lookalike, C. pulverulentus, is a hyperaccumulator of arsenic.
+That would reduce the rating there to no better than “iffy” if a similar study shows the same for cyaneitinctus.

 - NH4OH (Ammonia): Cap surface flashes green.
 Blued flesh loses its staining.